-Last month, the U.S. Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) sent letters to 11 companies selling products that target people with opioid addiction.
+Last month, the U.S. Food and Drug Administration (FDA) and the Federal Trade Commission (FTC) sent

 The agencies cited some of the claims made about these 12 products, such as “number one selling opiate withdrawal brand,” “safe and effective natural supplements that work to ease many physical symptoms of opiate withdrawal,” and “break the pain killer habit.”